Skip to main content

 Goal

 In this step we write our first Action that modifies data.
-We will continue based upon the config file available here.
+We will continue based upon the airports.conf file available here.
 When you look at the data in the folder data/stg-airports/result.csv, you will notice that we don't need most of the columns.
 In this step, we will write a simple CopyAction that selects only the columns we are interested in.

 As usual, we need to define an output DataObject and an action.
 We don't need to define a new input DataObject as we will wire our new action to the existing DataObject stg-airports.